statistical-perceptions/serverless-survey/docs/researcher/qualtrics.md

 This is the base documentation that may need updates
 ```

-## Overview
+## Basic use

-1. the first qualtrics survey sends data to normal curve only
+1. the first qualtrics survey sends embedded data via forwarding only
-2. middle ones receive data from and send data to the normal curve
+2. middle ones receive data and send data
 3. the last one receives data only

-## Qualtrics -> SS
+### Sending the ID from Qualtrics

 1. Add an embedded data block with the identifier to forward (eg panel ID or Response ID)
 2. redirect end of survey to a url